nealde/Ampere/README.md

 `python setup.py install`

 That will typically work.
 I'm still working on getting pip installation working, and it will likely require some package modifications, following SKLearn as a guide.
-Hopefully, I will find time in the next couple of weeks.

-#### Examples and Documentation
+## Examples and Documentation

 Examples and documentation will be provided after my Defense, which is set for the end of May.

-#### On the Horizon
+### On the Horizon

 - Currently, all models are solved with Finite Difference discretization.
 I would love to use some higher order spatial discretizations.
 - Currently, the results have not been verified with external models.
 That is still on the to-do list, and to incorporate those values into the test suite would be excellent.
 - Some of my published work regarding surrogate models for solving and fitting will be implemented once they are fully fleshed out.

-- Add ability to serialize / desearialize models from disk, to save the result of an optimization
+- Add ability to serialize / deserialize models from disk, to save the result of an optimization
 - add ability to have custom Up / Un functions for different battery chemistries
+- add documentation / fix docstrings to be accurate
+- add Latex equations and node spacings